Skip to content

 • Cascading reference removal: Deleting a principle removes it from the PrincipleIds list of all objectives in the same team.

-• Deferred creation: In the UI, clicking "Add Principle" creates a local-only placeholder rendered with the title field in edit mode.
-The create_principle event is only submitted after the user provides a title.
-Pressing Escape or leaving the title empty discards the placeholder with no server interaction.
+• Deferred creation: In the UI, clicking “Add Principle” creates a local-only placeholder rendered with the name field in edit mode.
+The create_entity event (with targetType: "Principle") is only submitted after the user provides a name.
+Pressing Escape or leaving the name empty discards the placeholder with no server interaction.

-• Conflict detection: Title and description edits support lastSeenSequence for concurrent edit detection.
+• Conflict detection: Name and description edits (via update_name and update_description) support lastSeenSequence for concurrent edit detection.

 A measurable goal aligned to one or more principles.
 Objectives track progress through their initiatives.

-• Group assignment: Objectives can be assigned to a group (assign_objective_group).
-Unassigned objectives appear in an "Ungrouped" section.
+• Group assignment: Objectives can be assigned to a group.
+Unassigned objectives appear in an “Ungrouped” section.

-• Principle links: Objectives link to principles via add_objective_principle and remove_objective_principle.
-These are references (not copies).
+• Principle links: Objectives link to principles by reference (not copies).

 • Progress aggregation: Total progress is computed from the average of all initiative progress values.

-• Reordering: Objectives can be reordered within a group and moved between groups via reorder_objective.
+• Reordering: Objectives can be reordered within a group via reorder_entity with targetType: "Objective".
+The index is group-slice-relative (0 = first within the group).

 • Cascading delete: Deleting an objective removes all of its initiatives.

-• Deferred creation: In the UI, clicking "Add Objective" creates a local-only placeholder rendered with the title field in edit mode.
-The create_objective event is only submitted after the user provides a title.
-Pressing Escape or leaving the title empty discards the placeholder with no server interaction.
+• Deferred creation: In the UI, clicking “Add Objective” creates a local-only placeholder rendered with the name field in edit mode.
+The create_entity event (with targetType: "Objective") is only submitted after the user provides a name.
+Pressing Escape or leaving the name empty discards the placeholder with no server interaction.

-• Conflict detection: Title and description edits support lastSeenSequence.
+• Conflict detection: Name edits (via update_name) support lastSeenSequence.

 A concrete project or work item that drives progress on an objective.